Sign in to continue

 How do PNG and JPG formats handle metadata?

-Both PNG and JPG formats support metadata, allowing users to embed additional information such as authorship, copyright, and keywords into the image file.
+Both PNG and JPG formats support metadata, allowing to embed additional information such as authorship, copyright, and keywords into the file.

-Are there any differences in browser support for JPG and PNG?
+Are there any differences in browser assistance for JPG and PNG?

-Some older browsers have limited support for PNG transparency, leading to potential compatibility issues with older web pages.
-In general, both formats are well-supported and widely used for digital media applications.
+Some older browsers have limited backing for PNG transparency, leading to potential compatibility issues with older web pages.
+In general, both formats are well-supported and widely utilized for digital media applications.

 Can PNG or JPG files be converted into other image formats?

 Yes, both extensions can be turned into other file types using various online and offline tools.
-Common image formats for conversion include GIF, BMP, TIFF, and SVG.
+Common ones are GIF, BMP, TIFF, and SVG.

 PNG vs JPG: Conclusion